It's My Life Tour

-The It's My Life Tour was a concert tour headlined by Anglo-American hard rock band Tin Machine.
+The It's My Life Tour was a concert tour by the Anglo-American hard rock band Tin Machine.
 The tour commenced on 5 October 1991 after two warm-up shows, one press show and three trade-industry shows, visiting twelve countries and concluding after seven months and sixty-nine performances, a larger outing than their first tour in 1989.

 Tour details

 The band rehearsed and warmed up for the tour in Dublin in August 1991.
 Joined onstage by guitarist Eric Schermerhorn, Tin Machine presented songs from the Tin Machine album and the Tin Machine II album, augmented with cover versions of songs from the Pixies, Neil Young and The Moody Blues.

 To start the show at some venues, an old TV was placed on stage, playing old sitcoms while the prelude to Wagner's Tristan and Isolde played over loudspeakers.

-The band purposefully booked intimate venues of a few thousand seats or less so that they could focus on the music without any theatrical trappings, a stark change from Bowie's previous Glass Spider and Sound+Vision tours; Bowie also wanted to avoid playing larger venues and arenas lest his fans show up "hoping I'd be doing old songs or something.
+The band purposefully booked intimate venues of a few thousand seats or less so that they could focus on the music without any theatrical trappings, a stark change from lead vocalist David Bowie's previous Glass Spider and Sound+Vision tours; Bowie also wanted to avoid playing larger venues and arenas lest his fans show up "hoping I'd be doing old songs or something.
 We don't want that feeling at all."

 Bowie claimed that the setlist for the tour was made on the fly each night, saying "We have no setlist whatsoever.
 We have a complete list of all our songs on the floor of the stage and we yell it out as we feel it.
 If you catch us on a bad night, it can be one of the most disastrous shows you've ever seen.
-But on a good night – and fortunately with this band most nights have been good nights – it really happens.
+But on a good night – and fortunately with this band most nights have been good nights – it really happens".